-Time Doctor keeps it simple again, with a single payment option of $9.99 per user per month.
+Time Doctor keeps it simple again with options starting from $7 per user per month.
 What do you get for shelling out your hard earned money?

 It’s an exhaustive list, so I am going to show it to you rather than type it all out:

 Basically, everything the software offers, you can try for a month, and if you like it, keep it for another month.

 While Hubstaff offers you versatility with its different plans, the features it provides in its lower variants don’t exactly do justice to its long list of capabilities.

 Time Doctor, on the other hand, takes a no-nonsense approach to its pricing, so you know that when you pay, you get a chance to glimpse everything the tool offers.

 Oh, and they also offer a 14- day free trial as well.